+Name of Pupil

-Name of pupil: Date of Birth:
+Date of Birth

-Class:....

-Dear.....,
+Class

+Dear

 [Delete as appropriate]

-This letter is to formally notify you that your child has had problems with their breathing today.
-This happened when
+you that your child has had problems with their breathing

-They did not have their own asthma inhaler with them, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
+• thma inhaler with them, so a member of staff helped them to aler containing salbutamol.
 They were given puffs.

-Their own asthma inhaler was not working, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
+not working, so a member of staff helped them to use the taining salbutamol.
 They were given puffs.

 [Delete as appropriate]

-Although they soon felt better, we would strongly advise that you have your seen by your own doctor as soon as possible and arrange for a new salbutamol inhaler to be provided and kept in school.
+we would strongly advise that you have your seen by your le and arrange for a new salbutamol inhaler to be provided

 Yours sincerely,